 Friendly competition is at the heart of FIRST Lego League (FLL) Challenge, as teams of students in grades 4-8 engage in research, problem-solving, coding and engineering a LEGO robot that navigates the missions of a robot game.
 As part of FLL Challenge, teams also participate in an innovation project to identify and solve a relevant real-world problem, which they present to a panel of judges at competition.
 FLL Students focus intently on the FIRST Core Values of Innovation, Discovery, Impact, Teamwork, Inclusivity and Fun, and they practice these values throughout the year.
 The teams get a new challenge in August, and compete in November.

-CLICK HERE to learn more about FIRST Lego League.
+CLICK HERE to learn more about FIRST and FIRST Lego League.

 We believe that we all benefit from working with teammates who are different than ourselves.
 In this spirit, our goal is to create teams that are as diverse as possible.
 We encourage female students, students of color, students who are neuro-diverse, and students who speak languages other than English to join.
 Students from these demographics are dramatically underrepresented in STEM careers, and part of our mission is to change that!